-On completion of the course, the student will have the ability to: Course CO # Course Outcome (CO) Code CO1 Understand the importance of his / her responsibilities towards society.
-CO2 Analyze the environmental and societal problems/issues and will be able to design solutions for the same.
-22NS49 22NS49 CO3 Evaluate the existing system and to propose practical solutions f same for sustainable development.
-CO4 Implement government or self-driven pro Implement government or self-driven projects effectively in the field.
+Course CO# Course Outcome (CO) Code CO1 Understand the importance of his / her responsibilities towards society.
+CO2 Analyze the environmental and societal problems/issues and will be able 22710.40 to design solutions for the same.
+22NS49 CO3 Evaluate the existing system and to propose practical solutions for the same for sustainable development.
+CO4 Implement government or self-driven projects effectively in the field.